Begin at the Beginning

 From time to time I have tried to embrace the stop-making-sense school of poetry.
 I like poems of all kinds, after all, even the absurd ones that spin a kind of magic spell over a reader, transporting us to another world.
 Mom’s world.

-Tonight–back home–I get up at midnight, after my young-adult children have finally abandoned the living room.
+Tonight—home again—I get up at midnight, after my daughters have abandoned the living room.
 I turn on the TV and find a 73-minute movie called “A Poet in New York.”
 That title is all I have to go on, but I start the movie and discover that it is about Dylan Thomas.
 I think of my favorite poetry professor, not the “stop making sense one,” but a professor who liked my story-heavy, narrative poems.
 I think of how he adored Thomas.
 He could do a fair impersonation of him, with a swaggering, Welsh accent.
 “When I was young and easy under the apple boughs.”
 There is frightfully little of Thomas’s poetry in this movie.
 Mostly there is whiskey and sex and poor Caitlin Thomas’s mad passion for Dylan (he pronounces her name Cat-lin and writes her letters telling her how much he misses fondling her breasts).
 The movie does not make a lot of sense, but that, in itself, makes a kind of sense to me.
 Tonight it does.

 Mom, me, and my big brother Eric